sweng-epfl/public/exams/midterm/2018/THEORETICAL.md

 ### Question 10 [3 points]
-Which of the following meetings require that a customer be present?
+Which of the following meetings require that a product owner be present?

 - [ ] Daily scrum meeting
 - [ ] Sprint review